Lucky EarthLucky Earth

 Southern Peninsulas — Kerry

-Dingle, Iveragh and Beara are slow-road landscapes where driving time is regularly underestimated.
+Dingle, Iveragh and Beara are high-value slow-road landscapes where scenic stops, single-track roads and weather repeatedly defeat tight schedules.

-Choose one peninsula per day and keep dinner times flexible.
+Choose one peninsula per day and avoid booking an inflexible dinner immediately after a full scenic loop.

 Route section